marcusoftnet/marcusoftnet.github.io/_posts/2014-06-19-koajs-making-make-file-test-push-and.md

 (friend and role model) that I could push to production with a single command.
-While that was true the command (<span style="font-family: Courier New, Courier, monospace;">git push heroku master</span>) did just that.
+While that was true the command (<span style="font-family: Courier New, Courier, monospace;">git push heroku master) did just that.
 Push to Heroku.
 But I wanted it to test my code, version it, push to GitHub and then push to Heroku.
 You know - all the continuous delivery stuff.